 - Sexually transmitted infections

 - Substance abuse

-In addition to clinic services, the Lakeview Youth Clinic provides various intervention activities occurring within Lakeview Community Schools.
+The clinic is open to adolescents ages 10-21 from all communities.
+No adolescent will be turned away due to inability to pay.
+In addition to clinic services, the clinic provides various intervention activities occurring within Lakeview Community Schools.
 These clinical interventions will be presented to students in the form of wellness programs.
 Staff will help students understand how preventive measures can help them avoid both short-term and long-term consequences of poor decisions.

 This clinic welcomes young adults from any school district and community.